12th Manitoba Dragoons: Battle honours

 In the list below, battle honours in capitals were awarded for participation in large operations and campaigns, while those in lowercase indicate honours granted for more specific battles.
-Those battle honours followed by a "+" are emblazoned on the regimental guidon.
+Those battle honours followed by a "+" are selected for emblazonment on the regimental guidon.

 Cadet corps

 2528 Royal Canadian Army Cadet Corps is the only organization that perpetuates the name and insignia of the regiment.
 The cadet corps formed October 19, 1954, as the Virden Collegiate Cadet Corps affiliated to and using the insignia of the 12th Manitoba Dragoons.
 When the regiment disbanded the corps affiliation changed to that of the 71st Field Battery and shortly after the 26th Field Regiment, Royal Canadian Artillery.
 Branch Number 8 of Royal Canadian Legion became sponsor of the corps May 26, 1975, and housed the unit on its premises.
 October 3, 1994, the corps resumed its original affiliation and was renamed the XII Manitoba Dragoons Cadet Corps.
 The corps continues to parade in the Virden Legion Hall and is composed of youth from many surrounding communities.